 In the not-so-distant future, whole-genome sequencing — determining your entire unique DNA makeup in the laboratory — will be as routine as X-rays and cholesterol testing.
-The challenge, though, is in interpreting the vast amount of data generated by genomic sequencing and effectively using it to guide decisions about your health care.
+The challenge, though, is in the accurate interpretation of the vast amount of data generated by genomic sequencing and effectively using it to guide decisions about your health care.

 Improving patient care by turning genomic research into real-world personalized medicine applications, particularly new and better genomics-based diagnostic tests, is the goal of the Clinomics Program.
 The program builds on Mayo Clinic's culture of collaboration and research to create and refine such tests and bring them to patients as quickly as possible.